nopara73/avaloniaui.net/wwwroot/blog/2018-02-01-avalonia-beta1.md

 ## Monomac-based Backend

 [#1005](https://github.com/AvaloniaUI/Avalonia/pull/1005) introduced a new Monomac-based backend for Mac OSX platforms.
-Previously one would use the GTK2 or GTK3 backends on OSX, but now the default is closed to the metal!
+The main issue with GTK2/GTK3 backends used previously was the huge set of binaries (~60MB) that needs to be shipped with your app.
+Another problem with those binaries is that it's complicated to package them into your app bundle.
+Our new backend also makes use of Cocoa window dialogs, which makes your app to look more native.

 ## Relative Source Syntax Sugar